Look-alike

-A look-alike, double, or doppelgänger is a person who bears a strong physical resemblance to another person, excluding cases like twins and other instances of family resemblance.
+A look-alike, or double, is a person who bears a strong physical resemblance to another person, excluding cases like twins and other instances of family resemblance.

-Some look-alikes have been notable individuals in their own right, such as Britain's King George V and Russia's Tsar Nicholas II, who bore a striking resemblance to each other (they were first cousins).
+Some look-alikes have been notable individuals in their own right.
 Other notable look-alikes have been notable solely for resembling well-known individuals, such as Clifton James, who acted as a double for British Field Marshal Bernard Montgomery during World War II.

-Some look-alikes who have resembled celebrities have worked as entertainers, impersonating them on stage and screen, or at venues like parties and corporate functions.
+Some look-alikes who have resembled celebrities have worked as entertainers, impersonating them on stage or screen, or at venues like parties and corporate functions.
 Professional look-alikes have often been represented by talent agencies specializing in celebrity impersonators.

-Close physical resemblance between two or more individuals is also a common plot point in works of fiction.
+Close physical resemblance between individuals is also a common plot point in works of fiction.

+Research

+According to a paper published in 2022 in the journal Cell Reports, look-alikes share many common genetic variations and are more likely than non-look-alikes to have characteristics in common.

+With the advent of social media, there have been several reported cases of people finding their "twin stranger" online.
+There are several websites where users can upload a photo of themselves and facial recognition software attempts to match them with another user of like appearance.
+Some of these sites report that they have found numerous living doppelgängers.

+Since 2000, photographer François Brunelle has documented look-alikes worldwide.